rwieruch/blog_robinwieruch_content/node-express-server-rest-api.md

 Accessing the payload of an HTTP POST request is now provided within Express in version 4.16.0+.
 Express exposes this built-in middleware (based on ({{% a_blank "body-parser" "http://expressjs.com/en/resources/middleware/body-parser.html" %}}) under the covers) to transform two of the body types we might receive - json, and urlencoded.

-We can use the buit-in middleware like so:
+We can use the built-in middleware like so:

 {{< highlight javascript "hl_lines=8 9" >}}
 ...